LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for live chat/cobrowse-for-chat.md

 * Once an agent sends a CoBrowse invitation, the agent cannot cancel it.
 The invitation will only be cancelled if it times out or is rejected by the visitor.
 * CoBrowse differs from desktop sharing in that the agent’s virtual mouse pointer is shown over the same element, but may not be shown at the same exact position due to different screen resolutions.

-## Impact on Existing Functionality
+## Impact on existing functionality

-**The table below illustrates the impact of CoBrowse upon LiveEngage users:**

 * **Agent: Agents can conduct only one CoBrowse session at a time**
 * **Agent manager: CoBrowse transcripts only display the wording from the invitation.
 No other messages or events are included.**